silentgameplays/Simple-Debian-Setup/README.md

  * Create a folder in your /home/user/steam/root/compatibilitytools.d if it does not exist.
  * Copy/paste the extracted GE folder into /home/user/config/.steam/root/compatibilitytools.d
  * Restart Steam,enjoy the custom GE build

-# (optional Depricated) Install Nvidia shadowplay for OBS on Debian Testing and up(DEPRICATED for OBS 28 and up because OBS version 28 no longer uses GLX)
+# (Optional Depricated) Install Nvidia shadowplay for OBS on Debian Testing and up(DEPRICATED for OBS 28 and up because OBS version 28 no longer uses GLX)
 # New requirement for NVFBC:
 * sudo apt install libnvidia-fbc1
-# (Optional) Install shadowplay as an obs plugin
+# (Optional Depricated) Install shadowplay as an obs plugin

 # Get nvidia-patch: https://github.com/keylase/nvidia-patch
 * Extract and go to the folder
 * Open in terminal
 * sudo ./patch-fbc.sh

 # Get obs-nvfbc: https://gitlab.com/fzwoch/obs-nvfbc
 * Extract and go to folder
 * Open in terminal